-In December 2006, we entered into an exclusive license and research collaboration agreement with Merck & Co. to research, develop and commercialize vaccine products containing our TLR7, 8, and 9 agonists in the fields of cancer, infectious diseases and Alzheimer's disease.
-Under the terms of the agreement, we granted Merck & Co. worldwide exclusive rights to a number of our TLR7, 8, and 9 agonists for use in combination with Merck & Co.'s therapeutic and prophylactic vaccines under development in the fields of cancer, infectious diseases, and Alzheimer's disease.
-There is no limit to the number of vaccines to which Merck & Co. can apply our agonists within these fields.
-We also agreed with Merck & Co. to engage in a two-year research collaboration to generate novel agonists targeting TLR7 and TLR8 and incorporating both Merck & Co. and Idera chemistry for use in vaccines in the defined fields.
-Under the agreement, Merck & Co. had the right to extend the collaboration for two additional one-year periods.
-In November 2008, Merck & Co. extended the research collaboration for an additional year to December 2010.
+In December 2006, we entered into an exclusive license and research collaboration agreement with Merck to research, develop and commercialize vaccine products containing our TLR7, 8, and 9 agonists in the fields of cancer, infectious diseases and Alzheimer's disease.
+Under the terms of the agreement, we granted Merck worldwide exclusive rights to a number of our TLR7, 8, and 9 agonists for use in combination with Merck's therapeutic and prophylactic vaccines under development in the fields of cancer, infectious diseases, and Alzheimer's disease.
+There is no limit to the number of vaccines to which Merck can apply our agonists within these fields.
+We also agreed with Merck to engage in a two-year research collaboration to generate novel agonists targeting TLR7 and TLR8 and incorporating both Merck and Idera chemistry for use in vaccines in the defined fields.
+Under the terms of the agreement, Merck extended the research collaboration for two additional years to December 2010.